RENCBERAKMAN/dev-knowledge/sql-nosql/BACKEND.en.md

   <img src="https://img.icons8.com/external-flaticons-lineal-color-flat-icons/64/000000/external-coding-web-development-flaticons-lineal-color-flat-icons.png" alt="Coding Icon" />
 </p>

-## Key Differences Between SQL and NoSQL 💡
+## 🔍⭐Key Differences Between SQL and NoSQL 💡
 SQL and NoSQL are two different systems used to store data.
 Both store data, but they do it in different ways.

 Data Structure 🗂️